lupyuen/lupyuen.github.io/src/ikea.md

 # Notes

 1. This article is the expanded version of [this Twitter Thread](https://twitter.com/MisterTechBlog/status/1490147828458405889)

+1. According to the PM1006 Datasheet, the UART Port runs at [__4.5V Logic Level__](https://lupyuen.github.io/articles/ikea#about-ikea-air-quality-sensor) (instead of 3.3V).
+Don't we need a [__Voltage Divider__](https://learn.sparkfun.com/tutorials/voltage-dividers/all) to protect our microcontroller, which is not 5V Tolerant?

+    Apparently some folks are using the UART Port just fine without a Voltage Divider. [(See this)](https://github.com/Hypfer/esp8266-vindriktning-particle-sensor/issues/44)

+    But to be really safe we ought to use a Voltage Divider.

 # Appendix: Solder UART Port on IKEA VINDRIKTNING Air Quality Sensor